 Each Sixth Form student will have a Personal Tutor.
 The Personal Tutor is expected to develop a close working relationship with the student and offer support and guidance throughout the course.
-There are frequent meetings during the week where students can discuss their progress with their Personal Tutor who will provide help and advice as needed.
+There are frequent meetings during the week where students can discuss their progress with their Personal Tutor.

-Students are encouraged to identify areas of concern and thus tackle problems positively.
 The Personal Tutor has a full profile on each student and always acts as the first point of contact for parents.
+Students also have access to the Careers Department, who offer tailored academic guidance regarding current and future pathways.